-Geneva’s Stern family has owned and operated Patek Philippe for 76 years.
+Geneva’s Stern family has owned and operated Patek Philippe for nearly 80 years.
 When it comes to making watches, they say, family matters.
-Click here to read WatchTime editor-in-chief Joe Thompson’s up-close-and-personal profile of Philippe and Thierry Stern from our December 2008 issue.
+Scroll down to read WatchTime editor-in-chief Joe Thompson’s up-close-and-personal profile of Philippe and Thierry Stern from the WatchTime archives.

 Visitors to Baselworld, the annual watch fair held in Switzerland, might have been surprised to see two boys, aged five and six, in the Patek Philippe booth this year.
 While it’s surprising to see youngsters at the show, it is not unusual to see these kids around Patek Philippe.
 The boys are sons of Patek Philippe CEO Thierry Stern and grandsons of chairman Philippe Stern.
 “They come once in a while to Patek Philippe.
 They came to the Basel fair, too.
 We have to start to train them very early, hoping for the best,” says Philippe Stern with a laugh.